HuyQLuong/vscode-webview-extension-with-react/README.md

 # 2. How to render react component in vscode and handle user action

-- When calling Webview for the first time, `_getHtmlForWebview` will be called and expect to return the html file of the webview.
+- When calling Webview for the first time, `resolveWebviewView` will be called and expect to return the html file of the webview.
 We will use `ReactDOM.renderToString` to concat the react component into `body` tag of the html file.
 In that case, react component will be rendered.

 ```
 <body>